Technologicat/unpythonic/README.md

 ### Examples

 Small, limited-space overview of the overall flavor.
 There's a lot more that doesn't fit here, especially in the pure-Python feature set.
 See the [full documentation](doc/features.md) and [unit tests](unpythonic/test/) for more examples.

-If reading this on GitHub, click each example to expand.

 #### Unpythonic in 30 seconds: Pure Python